CD3/compudoc/README.md

 # Compudoc

-Add the power of python to your LaTeX, Markdown, and more...
+Add the power of python to your LaTeX, Markdown, and more.
+Why would you want this?
+Because it is awsome.

 # Features